-When it comes to "doing my hair," my route of action is to do as little as possible.
-I'll wash my hair every other day (or less if I can get away with it), let it air dry, possibly add a swipe of smoothing cream or texturizing spray, and then head out the door to face the world.
+When it comes to doing my hair, my MO is typically to do as little as possible.
+I'll wash my hair every other day (or less if I can get away with it), let it air dry, possibly add a swipe of smoothing cream or texturising spray, and then head out the door to face the world.

-To give your naked hair what Danilo describes as "pumping more of an editorial finish to it," you can add dimension by wrapping the treated sections of hair from step four around a curling iron for 15 seconds then releasing for a soft, shiny wave.
-For something a bit more undone and beachy, alternate directions as you curl.
-You can also skip this step completely to embrace your natural look and beauty.
+Step Five (optional): Add texture with a curling iron.
+To amplify the look, you can add more dimension by wrapping the treated sections of hair from step four around a curling iron for 15 seconds then releasing for a soft, shiny wave.
+For something a bit more beachy, alternate directions as you curl.

 Next up, how to get shiny hair with these five genius tricks.